OWASP/www-project-testability-patterns-for-web-applications/README.md

 ## TP-Catalogs: Testability Patterns Catalog

 This repository includes the catalogs of testability patterns.
-Currently, the project focuses on testability patterns affecting static analysis security testing tools (SAST) and it currently supports the following programming languages:
+Currently, the project focuses on testability patterns affecting static analysis security testing tools (SAST) and it supports the following programming languages:

 - Java
 - PHP